frontapp/partner-channel-template/README.md

 # front-channel-template
-A simple, runnable reference channel for working with Front's [Partner Channel API](https://dev.frontapp.com/reference/channel-api).
+A simple, runnable reference channel for working with Front's [Application Channel API](https://dev.frontapp.com/reference/channel-api).

 ## Disclaimer
-This channel is a low-complexity reference implementation for integrating with Front's Partner Channel API.
+This channel is a low-complexity reference implementation for integrating with Front's Application Channel API.
 The code provided here does not reflect production-quality code nor should it be used as such.
 Instead, this is a standalone and runnable server for understanding how to build a channel with Front's API.